jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/inductive_miner.md

 *For more information on the SPM metric, see: Marian Lux, Stefanie Rinderle-Ma, Andrei Preda: “Assessing the Quality of Search Process Models.”
 Available online: https://ucrisportal.univie.ac.at/en/publications/assessing-the-quality-of-search-process-models*

+**Node frequency (normalized)**
-**Node frequency** measures how often each event (node) appears relative to the most frequent event in the log.
-It is calculated after the SPM filtering step.
-The value lies between 0.0 and 1.0 and helps assess how central a node is in terms of frequency.
+Measures how often each event (node) appears relative to the most frequent node in the (SPM-filtered) log.
+The result is a value between 0.0 and 1.0.
+Nodes with a normalized frequency below the threshold are removed.

+**Node frequency (absolute)**
+Counts the total number of occurrences of each event (node) in the log.
+Nodes with an absolute frequency below the threshold are removed.

+*Both thresholds are synchronized: adjusting one automatically updates the other, so the normalized and absolute values always stay consistent.*

 The **traces threshold** describes the frequency of a trace in relation to the most frequent trace.
 It is calculated by dividing the frequency of a trace by the maximum frequency across all traces.

 ## Filtering

-Four metrics are used for filtering: the **SPM metric**, the **Node frequency**, the **Edge frequency** and the **traces threshold**.
+Three metrics are used for filtering: the **SPM metric**, the **Node frequency** and the **traces threshold**.

 The **SPM value** ranges from 0.0 to 1.0 and reflects the semantic quality of a node.
 It defines the threshold below which nodes are considered low-quality due to low frequency or high connectivity, and may be removed for abstraction before discovering cuts in the log.

-The **node frequency** value is in the range of 0.0 to 1.0.
-It filters out nodes that appear too rarely in the log.
-Nodes below this threshold are removed after the SPM filtering step.
+The **node frequency (normalized)** value is in the range of 0.0 to 1.0.
+It filters out nodes that appear too rarely in the log, relative to the most frequent node.

-The **edge frequency** value is in the range of 0.0 to 1.0.
-It filters out edges that occur too rarely in the log.
-Edges below this threshold are removed after node filtering step.
+The **node frequency (absolute)** value is an integer count of event occurrences in the log.
+It filters out nodes below a chosen absolute frequency.

 The **traces threshold** is also in the range of 0.0 to 1.0.
 It removes traces that are less frequent than the selected threshold.